-Wendy Church and Kay Mathews, two women originally married in Iowa eight years prior, took questions from the local Channel 33 news as they prepared for their second wedding ceremony.
-“This is for people who had to keep secrets and lies,” Wendy Church said standing next to her partner.
+Wendy Church and Kay Mathews, two women originally married in Iowa eight years prior, took questions from the local Channel 33 News as they prepared for their second wedding ceremony.
+“This is for people who had to keep secrets and lies,” Church said standing next to her partner.

-As the San Francisco Perry vs. Schwarzenegger case, a voter-approved ban on same-sex marriage otherwise known as the Prop 8 trial, builds steam, the appeals are likely to propel the case to the United States Supreme Court.
+As the San Francisco Perry v.
+Schwarzenegger case, a voter-approved ban on same-sex marriage otherwise known as the Prop 8 trial, builds steam, the appeals are likely to propel the case to the United States Supreme Court.
 What is being called “the new civil rights movement” is gaining traction as national interest mounts on this issue.
-The grassroots-organized National Equality March in Washington, DC, attended by 200,000 to 300,000, set the stage for a national movement to make demands on the establishment of traditional marriage all over the country.
+The grassroots-organized National Equality March in Washington, D.C., attended by 200,000 to 300,000, set the stage for a national movement to make demands on the establishment of traditional marriage all over the country.

-The June 28, 2009, TABC raid on the newly opened gay bar in Fort Worth coincided with the 40th anniversary of the Stonewall riots in New York.
-It was Stonewall that touched off the modern gay rights movement.
-The raid controversy was mired in police brutality, prejudice and protest, which led to an independent investigation by the city.
-It was this struggle that highlighted Queer Liberaction’s position on LGBT rights – “We don’t ask for equality, we demand it!”
+The June 28, 2009, Texas Alcoholic Beverage Commission raid on the newly opened gay bar in Fort Worth, Texas, coincided with the 40th anniversary of the Stonewall riots in New York.
+The raid was marked by police brutality and prejudice, sparking protest and leading to an independent investigation by the city.
+It was this struggle that highlighted Queer Liberaction’s position on LGBT rights: “We don’t ask for equality, we demand it!”

 “It makes no sense to us that there are murderers and rapists in prison who have more rights than we do, and we’re the people you want living next door to you,” Church said.
 The couple has been involved in LGBT activism for years.

-“The taxpayers support them, but I do not get the same rights they do, so that doesn’t make sense to me,” Kay Mathews said.
+“The taxpayers support them, but I do not get the same rights they do, so that doesn’t make sense to me,” Mathews said.
 “It’s not about religion, it’s not about God.
 God loves me.
 I have a great thing going with God.
 It’s about a civil ceremony that offers us rights, protections and benefits that anybody else has.”

 Six police watched the group as they organized for the ceremony.
-“We’re just going through the motions of the county,” said an officer with the Criminal Intelligence Unit.
+“We’re just going through the motions of the county,” said an officer with Dallas’s Criminal Intelligence Unit.
 He spoke on the condition of anonymity because of his detective status.
 “They’ve done this before.
 It’s usually always peaceful.”

-The two women stood together before Reverend Daniel Kanter of the First Unitarian Church of Dallas.
+The two women stood together before Rev. Daniel Kanter of the First Unitarian Church of Dallas.
 A stream of protesters walked slowly up through an artificial aisle cleared from the snow to the wider area where the couple and senior minister stood.

 “I pronounce you now loving partners by the power of this gathering, by the power of this group that extends their hand of love on you, by the power of a God that loves all people, and by the power of this very moment I pronounce that you are loving partners in our presence.
 Will you embrace and kiss each other.”